IBM/SalesEnablement-L3-Guidance/docs/machine-setup/04 Visual Studio Code.md

 - Markdown Preview Enhanced
 - YAML

-Here is a short video that shows how to install an extension in VSC:
+Here is a short video (no audio) that shows how to install an extension in VSC:

 ![type:video](_attachments/GitHubInstallExtension-final.mp4)